-How to Fuel Before and After Workouts
+How to Hydrate and Fuel For Your Workouts

 Proper eating habits can be the difference seeing and feeling significant results or not.
 It can often be overlooked by some athletes as they pack their gym bag in the morning or race to a class after work.
 In some cases if you don’t have time to eat or hydrate before working out, it can leave you fatigued, hurting your ability to maximize your exercise session.
+Working out during the summer months also creates its own challenges.

 We are often asked by our clients about what to eat both before and after a workout.
 Quick disclaimer: we are not certified nutritionists --everyone’s body has a nutrition plan that works for them so reach out to your nutritionist if you have specific dietary restrictions.